Cancellation of Classes Due To Inclement Weather

 Who must register their motor vehicle?

 Each student (including full-time, part-time, evening) taking courses, and each member of the faculty, staff and administration of Albany Technical College must register any motor driven vehicle operated on campus.
-During the first five (5) days of each semester, new students are expected to obtain a parking decal from the Business Office and properly display it in their vehicle.
+During the first five (5) days of each semester, it is expected for decals to be obtained and properly displayed.

 To register a motor vehicle: